California Association of Student Councils: Student Advisory Board on Education (SABE)

 Additionally, delegates at the SABE conference elect the top six of twelve candidates for the student position on the State Board of Education.
 These six are then sent to the State Board to be narrowed down the top three.

 Student Advisory Board on Legislation in Education (SABLE)

 High school and middle school students throughout California gather in Sacramento to discuss educational issues of common concern and prepare proposals for the Assembly Education Committee and the Senate Education Committee.
-SABLE is run by the Education Policy Director on the State Council.
+SABLE is run by the Education Policy Director on the State Council.It differs from SABE in that it is much more rigorous.

-Youth Action Summit of California (YASC)

-Held during the school year, this multi-day conference for high school and middle school students attracts participants throughout the state.
-Participants are trained in skills including project planning, meeting skills, resolving conflict, lobbying, collaborating with adults, attracting media attention and surveying student opinion.
-Opportunities for action at school and in the community are explored in elective workshops.
-All delegates at this conference elect the next State President and Vice President of CASC through an election process mirroring the election process for U.S. elected officials in the Executive and Legislative Branch.
-YASC is run by the YASC Director on the State Council.

 Student Board Member Symposiums

 These one-day interactive workshops bring together serving and aspiring student board members together with adult board members and consultants.
 The program focuses on training in areas necessary for these students to serve effectively, including responsibilities and roles, best practices and techniques for surveying students.